Rudolf-G/grammlator20/README.md

 Grammlator is not intended to be a compiler compiler.
 It "only" makes the bottom-up parsing algorithm available as a control structure embedded into a C# program.
-It may be used to write lexers and parsers but also to write any other programs which analyze an input stream with a structure defined by an suitable grammar.
+It may be used to write lexers and parsers but also to write any other programs which analyze an input stream with a structure defined by a suitable grammar.

 What makes grammlator different to well known programs: